 Lisa was a member of the Technical Working Group for the Green Building Council of SA which drafted the Green Star rating tool for Offices (published October 2008) and the Green Star rating tool for Retail (published 2009).
 She served on the SAEE Board and other bodies including those at the SABS.
 She is actively involved in the writing of the energy efficiency standards for buildings and industry and is a member of the Regulatory Advisory Group.
 Served as research steering committee member for DME research projects; served on a committee recommending interventions for condensation preventions in low cost housing in the Southern Cape area; working with Eskom’s Demand Side Management department on projects; Energy Efficiency (and insulation) training for specifiers, project engineers, developers, end users and other stakeholders; Board member of SAAE’s (South African Association of ESCO’s).

-SAEEC Board Member – Advisory:
+SAEEC Board Member – Training Portfolio:

 SAEEC Board Member – Membership:

 Nico Mienie has served as the Technical Director of the Clay Brick Association of Southern Africa for many years and was awarded Honorary Membership of the CBA in 2019.
 He completed his studies at Durban University of Technology, graduating with a diploma in Heavy Clay Technology (Ceramic Engineering).

 Nico has over 30-year experience in the clay brick industry, and is currently Managing Director of Algoa Brick – one of the biggest brick factories in the Eastern Cape.
 The company is known for its innovations in reducing the use of fossil fuels during production through energy-efficient technology.